 Originally formed as part of the Haxall Canal in 1789, Brown’s Island is named after its first settler, Elijah Brown, who acquired the land in 1826.
 During the Civil War, it was home to the Confederate States Laboratory where women and children produced ammunition and other military supplies.

-Toward the end of the 19th century, in 1894, the Richmond Union Passenger Railway formed a coal power plant on the Island; and, in 1899, Dominion Virginia Power operated a hydroelectric plant that ran off the Haxall Canal on the east side of the island, which necessitated construction of the Brown’s Island Dam.
-Anchored into the James River are supports to the Chesapeake & Ohio Elevated Rail lines (now controlled by CSX) which are a favorite site for rail buffs, visitors and event attendees.
+Toward the end of the 19th century, in 1894, the Richmond Union Passenger Railway formed a coal power plant on the island, and in 1899, Dominion Virginia Power operated a hydroelectric plant that ran off the Haxall Canal on the east side of the island, which necessitated construction of the Brown’s Island Dam.
+Anchored into the James River are supports to the Chesapeake & Ohio Elevated Rail lines (now controlled by CSX) which are a favorite site for rail enthusiasts, visitors and event attendees.

-In the late 20th century, the Albemarle Paper Company owned and operated a paper mill on the Island, and later gifted the land to the City of Richmond, who developed Brown’s Island as a public park to both preserve and offer access to the breathtaking river views for all of Richmond to enjoy.
+In the late 20th century, the Albemarle Paper Company owned and operated a paper mill on the island, and later gifted the land to the City of Richmond, who developed Brown’s Island as a public park to both preserve and share the breathtaking river views for all of Richmond to enjoy.

 The island can be accessed from a variety of points.